Man Utd forward Antony available for selection as police enquiries continue into assault allegations

 "As a club we condemn acts of violence and abuse.
 We recognise the importance of safeguarding all those involved in this situation, and acknowledge the impact these allegations have on survivors of abuse."

-Antony is facing several accusations of physical aggression towards his former girlfriend Gabriela Cavallin, who spoke to Brazilian outlet UOL earlier this month.
+Antony is facing several accusations of physical aggression towards his former girlfriend Gabriela Cavallin, who spoke to Brazilian outlet UOL in September.

 The winger has denied those allegations, as well as further assault claims made by Rayssa de Freitas and Ingrid Lana.